zhoubo416/team1/privacy_policy_en.md

 ### 1.2 Information We Collect Automatically

-- **Device information**: device model, operating system version, and device identifiers (used for core functions such as push notifications).
+- **Device information**: device model, operating system version, and device identifiers (used for push notifications on Android).
 - **Log information**: crash logs and usage data (used to keep the service stable and improve the product).

 We do **not** collect your location information.